-- To prior authorize inpatient mental health care please call MedStar Medicare Choice at 855-275-1250, 24 hours a day, seven days a week.
-TTY users should call 855-250-5604. - Covered services include mental health care services that require a hospital stay. - There is a 190-day limit for inpatient mental health stays in a specialized inpatient psychiatric hospital in a lifetime.
+- Covered services include mental health care services that require a hospital stay. - There is a 190-day limit for inpatient mental health stays in a specialized inpatient psychiatric hospital in a lifetime. - The 190-day limit does NOT apply to inpatient mental health services provided in a psychiatric unit of a general hospital.

-Depending on your Medicaid eligibility, in 2014 the amounts for each benefit period were:
+Depending on your Medicaid eligibility, in 2015 the amounts for each benefit period were:

-- \$0 or \$1,216 deductible for days 1-60.
+- \$0 or \$1,260 deductible for days 1-60.

-- \$304 copay per day for days 61-90.
+- \$315 copayment per day for days 61-90.

-- \$608 copay per day for

-60 lifetime reserve days.
+- \$630 copayment per day for 60 lifetime reserve days.

-These amounts may change for 2015.
+These amounts may change for 2016.